Can Children Attend Online Classes in the Absence of Their Parents?

 Our MA/MSc/PhD qualified subject specialist teachers deliver focused, engaging, interactive, and retentive lessons.
 They also undergo extensive training that helps them master the art of keeping students engrossed in their lessons.
 This approach is lacking in most conventional (in-person) schools.
 Since the student-teacher ratio is particularly high, the teachers cannot provide individualised attention to each pupil.
 As a result, students easily get distracted.

-In online schools, the risk of distraction is eliminated.
+In online schools UK, the risk of distraction is eliminated.
 This blog will shed greater light on how we achieve this.
 We’ll also take a deeper dive into why and how young students can attend online classes in the absence of their parents.
 Continue reading, take notes, and feel free to ask us any questions towards the end.
 Let’s dive into it!

 Maintaining Student Focus